A tourist massacre in Kashmir is escalating tensions between India and Pakistan. Here’s what we know

 New Delhi retaliated by launching airstrikes on Pakistan, the first such incursion into its territory since a 1971 war between the two.

 “The key question will be will they seek to impose more meaningful, tangible costs on terrorist groups, including by targeting their leadership or headquarters facilities?
-Or will India go even further, crossing the threshold to attack the Pakistan army?” said Tarapore.
+Or will India go even further, crossing the threshold to attack the Pakistan army?”
+Tarapore said.

 The-CNN-Wire